 Background: A 28-year-old male who survived a severe car accident experienced heightened anxiety, irritability, and hyperarousal. qEEG assessment indicated elevated beta activity in the temporal lobes.

-Protocol: Beta down-training protocol was utilized to reduce excessive beta wave activity and decrease hyperarousal symptoms.
+Protocol: The beta down-training protocol aimed to reduce excessive beta wave activity and alleviate hyperarousal symptoms.

 Outcome: After 15 sessions, the patient showed marked reductions in anxiety and irritability.
 He reported feeling more relaxed and less reactive to stressors.
 Post-treatment qEEG confirmed reduced beta activity in the targeted areas.